 Your Rights in Personal Information That Concerns You

 You may contact us by following the instructions below in the “Contact Information” section to request access to the personal information that concerns you, to request correct any mistakes, deletion of this data or to withdraw your consent to our personal information processing, in accordance with applicable law.

 We might be unable to comply with such a request where doing so would place us in breach of our obligations under applicable laws, regulation or codes of practice.
 However, in some circumstances, you might be able to request that your data be blocked from further processing.
 You might also have a right to data portability to another data controller under certain circumstances.
 Where we rely on your consent for our personal information processing, your consent may be withdrawn at any time, although the withdrawal might impact or disrupt the services we provide to you.
 Whether we comply with your request or do not comply with your request, we will prepare a response within the time permitted by law, generally within a month of receiving your request, subject to extension, when permitted, in certain situations.

 You may lodge a complaint with a supervisory authority if you believe that our personal information processing infringes applicable law.

 By following the instructions below, you may request clarification about our Policy, complain about our personal information processing, make a request to exercise rights in the personal information that concerns you, and/or request a copy of our contractual clauses designed to protect personal information.

 When you contact us, we might need to make an appointment with you, where necessary, to better understand the nature of your question or clarify a request access or amendment/correction.
-During this process, we must verify your identity to ensure that the request is made by the OLE you, or by another person who is authorized to make a request on your behalf, such as a legal guardian.
+During this process, we must verify your identity to ensure that the request is made by you, or by another person who is authorised to make a request on your behalf, such as a legal guardian.

 To contact the supervisory authority: